CLEAN BOWLED – The Untold Story of Sports and Cinema

 Sports and cinema share an indefinable bond.
 No, I am not referring to cricketers hooking up with female actors!
 Well, jokes apart both these industries are crowd pullers in almost the same ratio.
 A number of movies have been made over the years; some fiction while some biographies of legendary sports personas.

 It may have been a few days since the curtain fell for the ravishing quadrennial World Cup but our soul still hovers in Emirates Old Trafford.
 Cricket is not just a game it is an emotion to people of all age groups.
 The photos of an elderly woman cheering for the Indian team at Trafford had gone viral recently.

 If asked who their favorite player is, more than half of the Indians will confidently say just one name-M S Dhoni.
-Dhoni, the daedal captain who brought back home the world cup trophy in 2011, the most effective finisher and having more than 10,000 runs to his credit.
+Dhoni, the fantastic captain who brought back home the world cup trophy in 2011, the most effective finisher and has more than 10,000 runs to his credit.

 The childhood, the struggle, the love track, everything was new to us.
 The movie affirms the fact that your reality is not a barrier to your dream.
 If not so, then an ordinary Indian railway TT would have never seen the pitch.

 Cricket is a sport that is tagged as India’s most favorite game.
 Amidst all the glamour that sport offers, we have forgotten to acknowledge other sports, primarily our national sport, hockey.

 Chak De India (2007) is a movie that reminds us that hockey is still and will always be India’s national sport.
 Coach Kabir Khan (Shahrukh Khan) along with his 18 women players, who happen to be the country’s finest hockey players, set out to win the world cup.
 The story may be as simple as that to say but apart from fighting male dominance in sports, other ignored social prejudices that the movie focuses on is very interesting and creative.